 6. Lack of industry experience.
 Most successful restauranteurs tend to have previous industry or related experience, found the study.

 7.Fail to execute on brand.
-The study found that one of the key reasons for restaurant closure wasa failure to create and build a brand.
+The study found that one of the key reasons for restaurant closure was a failure to create and build a brand.
 They did not incorporate the 12 Ps of restaurant branding,( Place, Product, Price, People, Promotion, Promise, Principles, Props, Production, Performance, Positioning and Press), and failed businesses also intended to incorporate all fives senses into the brand experience to create emotional connection and moments of truth.
+Below are a couple of excellent more marketing orientated books that will help you make more money on your copy shop.

 8.Name of the restaurant is too long.
 Typically restaurant names have 13 letters, comprising 8 consonants and 5 vowels.
 A restaurant that has a name that is too long and not descriptive has been shown to be less likely to succeed than a restaurant with a name that is brief, descriptive and attractive.